shawntabrizi/shawntabrizi.github.io/blog/2023-11-20-9-ideas-for-decentralized-future.md

 In this story, users have a really comprehensive story from tinkering as an individual, to launching parachains on Polkadot, exactly the kind of growth we need in our ecosystem.

-Most of the ideas around the merge I had were initially documented here: https://hackmd.io/6cxQYzb7RpqsnO9ZEyWRKw
+Most of the ideas around the merge I had were initially documented here: [The Merge of ink! and FRAME](./2022-08-11-the-merge-of-ink-and-frame.md).

 Perhaps the goal would not be to merge FRAME into ink!, but maybe Hiss (suggested above), could be that extension of ink! to provide this end to end story.